-- b Blue tiles are consonants and consonant teams. - u Red tiles are vowels and vowel teams. - er Purple tiles are for the sound of /er/. - or Yellow tiles are for Bossy R combinations that don't say /er/. - Green tiles are for alternate spellings of /sh/: ti, ci, si. - Orange tiles are for miscellaneous symbols and letters.
+- b Blue tiles are consonants and consonant teams. - u Red tiles are vowels and vowel teams. - er Purple tiles are for the sound of /er/. - or Yellow tiles are for Bossy R combinations that don't say /er/. - ci Green tiles are for alternate spellings of /sh/: ti, ci, si. - ed Orange tiles are for miscellaneous symbols and letters. - ful Pink tiles are for suffixes. - Gray tiles are for prefixes.